 This program provides oversight and management of the Facility Fire Safety and Building Construction (FFS&C) requirements for all state licensed and/or federally certified health care facilities.
 To accomplish these tasks, FFS&C staff perform facility plans reviews and approvals, on-site plan inspections/finalizations, consultations, and periodic facility fire and safety surveys, including complaint/fire investigations.
 At present, our scope of responsibility includes:

 - Ambulatory surgery centers

 - Nursing facilities

 - Intermediate care facilities for Individuals with Intellectual Disabilities

 - End stage renal disease facilities

-- Residential care or assisted living facilities
+- Residential assisted living facilities

 Below are the required documents required for submission for a fire safety and construction approval.

 - CMS Legionella and Other Waterborne Pathogens Webinar - Archived

 - CMS S&C Letter 17-30 Requirement to Reduce Legionella Risk in Healthcare Facility Water Systems to Prevent Cases and Outbreaks of Legionnaires’ Disease (LD)